SUBSCRIBE TO OUR BLOG

 “How do you plan to scale your culture” is one of the most common questions I’ve been asked by candidates, since we were 20 people and now that the team has grown by more than 10x.
 There’s no easy playbook, though a lot of intentionality and a crystallized culture help.
 This post is designed to help candidates and future Datavanters better understand what our culture is and how we amplify and scale it.

-Last year before our merger, we published The Datavant Way, a summary of the cultural principles that fuel growth and continuous learning and bold thinking.
-Since then, we’ve navigated a merger and massively expanded our team and our ambitions.
+Our Way is a summary of the cultural principles that fuel growth and continuous learning and bold thinking.
+These principles were shaped over the course of our merger as we’ve navigated a massive expansion of our team and ambitions.

 “I’ve never seen so many smart yet low-ego people working together before!”